steve-jr/python-cli-tools/README.md

-## Python CLI tools I enjoy making!
-## Hope you enjoy it while using it.
+### Python CLI tools I enjoy patching together!
+Hope you enjoy using it too.